LiamZhuangDev/pledge-protocol-breakdown/pledge-backend/README.md

 # pledge-backend

+A reference implementation distilled from experience building blockchain infrastructure.

-The project is divided into two parts, one is API and the other is scheduled task
+The project is organized into two components: an API service and a scheduled task service.

 API